Dhammiko/what-to-do/README.md

 a rails app to find events near a zip code that have a non rainy weather forecast

 KNOWN BUGS:
   EventBrite API will occasionally return a city far from the intended zipcode.

-  EventBrite API will very rarely return malformed JSON.
-Input like 99999 six months from now can cause this.

 TODOS: